-Most athletes nowadays wear expensive compression socks, tights, sleeves and other garments to hold muscles firmly in place.
-The tight-fitting apparel is thought to improve blood flow to the parts of the body particularly the muscles that can help boost athletic performance.
+Most athletes, nowadays, wear expensive compression socks, tights, sleeves, and other garments to hold muscles firmly in place.
+The tight-fitting apparel is thought to improve blood flow to the parts of the body, particularly the muscles that can help boost athletic performance.

-Consistent compression in optimal level will increase the blood flow of the body because the walls of the arteries will dilate allowing more blood to flow.
-This also means that more nutrients and oxygen will be transported throughout the body especially to the affected area, allowing the deoxygenated blood and lactic acid to return faster.
+Consistent compression at optimal levels will increase the blood flow of the body because the walls of the arteries will dilate allowing more blood to flow.
+This also means that more nutrients and oxygen will be transported throughout the body, especially to the affected area, allowing the deoxygenated blood and lactic acid to return faster.

 Disclaimer: This article should not be construed as medical advice.
 Please contact a licensed physician for a proper diagnosis of your specific case.